UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 This plugin has built-in support for automatically filling in the WooCommerce checkout fields with the information pulled from the Google map.
 Save users some typing while pulling accurate address information.

+### WooCommerce Shipping Zones (Regions) by Drawing Plugin

+LPAC comes with a PREMIUM Shipping Zones by Drawing feature for WooCommerce which lets store owners draw custom shipping regions.
+Drawn shipping regions can have a name, price and background color.
+It's also possible to display the shipping regions on the checkout page's google map so customers can see the cost for shipping to different regions.

+During checkout, if a customer location falls within a shipping region, the cost set for that shipping region will automatically be set as the shipping fee for the customer.

+Create as many shipping zones and draw as many shipping regions as you like.
+LPAC will automatically set the cost of the shipping method once a customer falls within those drawn regions.

 ### WooCommerce Restaurant & Food Delivery Plugin

-This plugin is excellent for online restaurants or food delivery websites that deliver customer orders after they have been placed.
+LPAC is excellent for online restaurants or food delivery websites that deliver customer orders after they have been placed.

 ### WooCommerce Pickup Plugin